 - 1. Anyone may file a report with the University alleging that a student has violated the Code.
 Any report should be submitted as soon as possible after the incident takes place, preferably within 60 calendar days.
 When there is significant delay, the Student Conduct Authority's ability to resolve an incident may be difficult due to access to reliable information and witnesses.
-Therefore, the Student Conduct Authority has discretion whether to pursue resolution of a report and will only pursue a significantly delayed report when-: - a.
-The behavior falls under the Anti-Sexual Misconduct Policy (2-2) or Title IX Compliance Policy (2-2a); or - b. the conduct or respondent are deemed to pose a potential threat to the health or safety of an individual or the University community or other exceptional circumstances. - 2.
-The Student Conduct and Community Standards Authority may receive reports or information on the disposition of pertaining to criminal or civil cases from the FSU Police Department, Tallahassee Police Department, Leon County Sheriff's Office, Division of Alcoholic Beverages and Tobacco, other law enforcement agency, or any municipal, state, or federal court. - 3.
-Reports may be accepted through alternate reporting mechanisms at the discretion of the Student Conduct Authority including but not limited to written or verbal communication, published information, or referral from another University department.
+Therefore, the Student Conduct Authority has discretion whether to pursue resolution of a report and will only pursue a significantly delayed report when: - a.
+The behavior falls under the Anti-Sexual Misconduct Policy (2-2) or Title IX Compliance Policy (2-2a); or

-4. For reports alleging sex discrimination or sexual misconduct, the reporting process can be found in the Sex Discrimination and Anti-Sexual Misconduct Policy and/or the Title IX Compliance Policy.
-If a report alleges sexual misconduct and is reported via report.fsu.edu, the Student Conduct Authority will report the matter to the appropriate Office of Title IX Office-authority, in accordance with the University's Sex Discrimination and Anti-Sexual Misconduct Policy and/or Title IX Compliance Policy.
-The Office of Title IX office-will evaluate the report pursuant to the policy before it will be referred to the Office of Student Conduct and Community Standards to review for possible violations of the Code.
+- b. the conduct or respondent are deemed to pose a potential threat to the health or safety of an individual or the University community or other exceptional circumstances. - 2.
+The Student Conduct Authority may receive reports or information pertaining to criminal or civil cases from the FSU Police Department, Tallahassee Police Department, Leon County Sheriff's Office, Division of Alcoholic Beverages and Tobacco, other law enforcement agency, or any municipal, state, or federal court. - 3.
+Reports may be accepted through alternate reporting mechanisms at the discretion of the Student Conduct Authority including but not limited to written communication, published information, or referral from another University department. - 4.
+For reports alleging sex discrimination or sexual misconduct, the reporting process can be found in the Anti-Sexual Misconduct Policy and/or the Title IX Compliance Policy.
+If a report alleges sexual misconduct and is reported via report.fsu.edu, the Student Conduct Authority will report the matter to the appropriate Office of Title IX authority, in accordance with the University's Anti-Sexual Misconduct Policy and/or Title IX Compliance Policy.
+The Office of Title IX will evaluate the report pursuant to the policy before it will be referred to Student Conduct and Community Standards to review for possible violations of the Code.